Healthy Building Systems: Energy, Moisture & Materials

-As building envelopes have become tighter to improve energy efficiency and meet the changes required by the new NC Building Code, it is important to understand the relationship between energy efficiency measures and indoor environment quality (IEQ).
-Potential impacts on IEQ depend upon several factors including contaminant generation and ventilation rates, construction methods, building pressure differences and airflow patterns.
+As building envelopes have become tighter to save energy and meet the changes required by the new NC Building Code, it is important to understand the potential impact of energy efficiency on indoor environment quality (IEQ).
+Tighter buildings can trap moisture resulting in mold growth, and inadequate ventilation leads to elevated contaminant concentrations, that may impact occupant health.

 Cost: $250* (lunch included)

-*Early Registration Cost: $200 - Register by close of business day September 12th to receive discount
+*Early Registration Cost: $200 - Register by close of business day July24th to receive discount

 **Student Early Registration Cost: $175